I am going to introduce you to my version of a Provençal Summer Vegetable Tian. Super easy, healthy, seasonal and incredibly impressive!

 - Grated cheddar or gruyere

-Preheat oven to 375f
+Preheat oven to 400f

 Add the olive oil to a small pan, and sauté the onion for five minutes.
 Add the garlic and cook for another minute.
 Tip the the tomatoes into the pan, and, using the tin, add a third of a tin of water and a little salt and pepper.
 Cook gently for a further ten minutes.
+Or open a jar of bought tomato sauce, which makes this an even easier dish to make.

 Cover the base of your tian with a layer of tomato sauce.
 Slice all the vegetables into ¼ inch rounds.
 Then layer upright, alternating in the same order, around the edge of the dish.
 Fill the center too, and push any extra vegetables in to fill up any gaps.
 Drizzle with a little more oil and add salt and pepper.
 Cover with foil for the first half hour.